Another Friday, Another 6pm

 It’s the story of an everyday guy who spends his time working as a branch manager of a regional bank, mostly handling personnel issues, investment portfolios, and the occasional home refinancing and credit restructuring case.

-He lives a relatively normal life, coming to grips with the fact that he’s divorced from his first wife and rarely if ever gets to see his son.
-There’s a humorous subplot about his (unfounded?) worries that the lack of a strong, constant male role model will influence the boy’s sexuality and gender identity (but don’t worry, this will be handled with the utmost care not to be offensive, and in the end we may all learn a little something about assumptions).
+He relatively normal life, coming to grips with the fact that he’s divorced from his first wife and rarely if ever gets to see his son gets shattered when the Noriko wig lady enters his life.
+There’s a humorous subplot about his (unfounded?) worries that the lack of a strong, constant male role model will influence the boy’s sexuality and gender identity (but don’t worry, this will be handled with the utmost care not to be offensive, and in the end we may all learn a little something about assumptions and a lot about Noriko wigs!